Princeton High School (New Jersey): The Ivy

 The Ivy is the school's visual and literary arts magazine.
-The title of the magazine comes from the ivy that grows on some of the older school buildings.
+Its title comes from the ivy that grows on some of the older school buildings.
 Student-submitted work is reviewed anonymously, and the staff creates the magazine based on these votes.
 The magazine is printed and distributed for free in school, in addition to online publication.

 The Tower

 The Tower is the school's newspaper, which was founded in 1911 as The Observer.
 In 1925, it was again renamed to The Blue & White, and received its present title in 1929 to commemorate the new high school building, which is presently the oldest building on campus.
 The first incarnation was published fortnightly in a smaller format, while the current edition is published monthly in a traditional newspaper size.
 It has been printed and typesetted by various local publishers, including the Town Topics and most recently the Princeton Packet.
 The newspaper is distributed for free in school, in addition to online publication.

 The Tower has varied enormously in content and style throughout its publication.
 The nameplate has changed significantly, with the original pencil drawing of the tower with The New York Times-style lettering continually removed and reinserted in between redesigns, but the current masthead dates to the eighties.
 Features in The Tower include a monthly quotes section, "Cheers and Jeers" of various cultural and school-specific events, a two-page topical opinions/forum spread called Vanguard, and a monthly calendar of local events called "Pencil These In".
 Many of these topics have been resurrected from past issue of The Tower.
 General topics include opinion pieces, arts and entertainment, and sports news.
 Once a year a joke issue is published, which is a tradition first created in a 1920s issue called The Black & Blue—more recent examples being a mid-2000s issue alleging that a giant condom had been placed on top of the school and lolcats being featured in a 2009 issue.

 The Tower has faced competition.
 From 1990 to 1994, a rival "underground" newspaper called The Free Press published after a split between several potential editors of The Tower.
-An Onion-style news site called The Dungeon was published from 2013 to 2014, while an Instagram account called The Tilted Tower publishes satirical headlines weekly.
+An Onion-style news site called The Dungeon was published from 2013 to 2018, while an Instagram account called The Tilted Tower publishes satirical headlines weekly.